weronika-stepien/CI-CD/CI_CD-Python-WebApp-ToDoList/README.md

 - Kubernetes: Manages deployment, scaling, and management of containerized applications.
 - ArgoCD: Handles application deployment and continuous delivery in Kubernetes.

-The CI/CD pipeline integrates these tools to provide a seamless workflow for building, testing, and deploying the Django
+The CI/CD pipeline integrates these tools to provide a seamless workflow for building, testing, and deploying the Django app.

 ------------
 ## Pipeline Breakdown